The Startup Term Sheet Handbook: From Valuation to Negotiation

 Address Future Financing

-• Pre-emptive Rights: Detail if current investors have the right to participate in future funding rounds to maintain their ownership percentage.
+• Pre-emptive Rights: Indicate if investors have right to maintain their percentage ownership by participating in future offerings.

-• Anti-Dilution Provisions: Specify any clauses that protect the investor from dilution in subsequent financing rounds.
+• Anti-Dilution Provisions: Specify if investor is protected from dilution in later financing rounds.

 State Other Key Provisions